leanprover-community/blog/posts/how-to-write-simprocs.md

 In this section we present some of the inner workings of `simp`.

-First we give an overview of the way `simp`, then we delve into the specifics by introducing:
+First we give an overview of the way `simp` works, then we delve into the specifics by introducing:
 * The `SimpM` monad, which is the metaprogramming monad holding the information relevant to a `simp` call.
 * `Step`, the Lean representation of a single simplification step.
 * `Simproc`, the Lean representation of simprocs.